-Prerequisite: Media and Broadcast Foundations
+Broadcast Journalism I H0801

+Grade level 9-12.
+One semester

+Prerequisite: None

 Academic credit: .5 ELA elective

-Students will explore foundational skills in broadcast journalism; including ethics, laws, history, career exploration and camera presence.
-Students develop communicative writing skills for broadcast news and employ interviewing, revision, and editing skills to produce polished news pieces.
-At the end of this course, students examine and reflect on developed skills.
+Explore foundational skills in broadcast journalism; including ethics, laws, history, career exploration and camera presence.
+Develop communicative writing skills for broadcast news.
+Employ interviewing, revision, and editing skills to produce polished news pieces.
+At the end of this course, examine and reflect on developed skills.

+Broadcast Journalism II 02

 Grade level 9-12.
+One semester

-One semester Prerequisite: Broadcast Journalism I Academic credit: .5 ELA elective
+Prerequisite: Broadcast Journalism I

+Academic credit: .5 ELA elective

+Develop advanced writing, editing and news production skills.
 In-depth and technical journalism skills will be utilized to focus on thematic news writing and production.
-Using advanced writing, editing and news production skills students can expect to gain specific skills, focusing on broadcasting and purpose-driven video editing skills.
-Advanced exploration and research into the various career paths of broadcast journalism will help students understand how they can apply their skills in various careers.
+Gain specific skills, focusing on broadcasting and purpose-driven video editing skills.
+Explore and research the various career paths of broadcast journalism and how they can apply their skills in various careers.
 Successful completion of this course prepares participants for the journalistic aspects of the Arts, A/V Technology, and Communications pathway capstone course.

-Media and Broadcasting Foundations is a foundational course

-where students will explore the use of multimedia to tell a compelling story.
+Media and Broadcasting Foundations is a foundational course where students will explore the use of multimedia to tell a compelling story.
 The course will serve as an entry point for both the Journalism & Production Technologies pathways and the Visual Arts pathway.
 Its primary emphasis is on the core skills needed to communicate a message for any type of organization or endeavor, be it creative, commercial, or personal.
 In doing so, students will experiment with the use of a wide range of modern media types, discuss the history and ethics of media, and explore related potential careers.
 Students will learn technical skills needed to operate digital video and camera equipment and earn industry recognized certification.